micromata/Baumeister/README.md

                 └── respond.min.js
 ```

-### Changing versions of external resources
+### Changing versions of dependencies

-You can change the version of the external resources by editing the `package.json` file within the root directory of the project by hand.
+You can change the version of the dependencies by editing the `package.json` file within the root directory of the project by hand.

 	"dependencies": {
 	  "bootstrap": "~3.2.0",